Tips and Tricks for Backpacking

 We like anything to make our lives easier, right?
-Same goes for backpacking.
-Being a badass globe-trotter isn’t easy so with that in mind we have put together this whopping list of backpacker hacks for New Zealand!
+The same goes for backpacking.
+Being a badass globe-trotter isn’t easy so with that in mind we have put together this whopping list of backpacker hacks (especially for New Zealand)!

 Learn how to pack right, create your own inflight entertainment, make some mini speakers for those pre-drinking hostel nights and so much more in this collection of backpacking hacks.
-You’ll also figure about protecting your possessions while you travel to booking cheaper flights.
+You’ll also learn about crafting useful things out of the limited possessions you have, such as soda cans, bottles, sweet containers, pill containers, trash bags and more!

 1. No Inflight Entertainment?